Gael García Bernal

-Gael García Bernal ([ɡaˈel ɣaɾˈsi.a βeɾˈnal]; born 30 November 1978) is a Mexican actor and producer.
-He is known for his performances in the films Bad Education (2004), The Motorcycle Diaries (2004), Amores perros (2000), Y tu mamá también (2001), Babel (2006), Coco (2017), and Old (2021), for his role as the titular character in the television special Werewolf by Night (2022), and for his role as Rodrigo de Souza in the series Mozart in the Jungle (2014–18).
+Gael García Bernal ([ɡaˈel ɣaɾˈsi.a βeɾˈnal]; born 30 November 1978) is a Mexican actor and filmmaker.
+He is known for his performances in the films Amores perros (2000), Y tu mamá también (2001), Bad Education (2004), The Motorcycle Diaries (2004), Babel (2006), Coco (2017), Old (2021), Cassandro (2023) and Magellan (2025).
+On television, he portrayed music conductor Rodrigo De Souza in the series Mozart in the Jungle (2014–2018), and starred as the titular character in the Disney+ special Werewolf by Night (2022).

 García Bernal was nominated for a BAFTA Award for Best Actor in a Leading Role for his portrayal of a young Che Guevara in The Motorcycle Diaries in 2005, and in 2016 won his first Golden Globe Award for Best Actor – Television Series Musical or Comedy for Mozart in the Jungle.
 He and fellow actor Diego Luna founded the production company Canana Films in Mexico City.
 In 2016, Time magazine named him in the annual Time 100 most influential people list.
 In 2020, The New York Times ranked him No. 25 in its list of the 25 Greatest Actors of the 21st Century.

 Early life

-García Bernal was born in Guadalajara, Mexico, the son of Patricia Bernal, an actress and former model, and José Ángel García, an actor and director.
+García Bernal was born in Guadalajara, Jalisco, Mexico, the son of Patricia Bernal, an actress and former model, and José Ángel García, an actor and director.
 His stepfather is Sergio Yazbek, whom his mother married when García Bernal was young.
 He started acting at just one year old and spent most of his teen years starring in telenovelas.
 García Bernal and frequent collaborator Diego Luna were friends from childhood in Mexico City.

 When he was fourteen, García Bernal taught indigenous people in Mexico to read, often working with the Huichol people.
 At the age of fifteen, he took part in peaceful demonstrations in support of the Zapatista uprising of 1994.

 He began studying philosophy at UNAM, Mexico's national university but, during a prolonged student strike, he decided to take a sabbatical to travel around Europe.
 He then moved to London, and became the first Mexican accepted to study at the Central School of Speech and Drama.
-Bernal also attended the European Graduate School.
+Bernal also attended the European Graduate School toward a master's in media and communication.